McDonald’s Halloween favorite rumored to be making a return

 McDonald’s is rumored to be resurrecting its Halloween Happy Meal pumpkin pails, which first debuted nationwide in 1986.
 According to the blog Nightmare Nostalgia, McDonald’s employees have been sharing the news on social media.

-Though McDonald’s has yet to confirm the rumor or respond to a request for more details from Nexstar’s KTLA, employees at multiple franchise locations told us they expect the pails to be available soon.
+Though McDonald’s has yet to confirm the rumor or respond to a request for more details, employees at multiple franchise locations told us they expect the pails to be available soon.

 The buckets, which can adequately hold burgers and fries, and also plenty of Halloween candy, will return on Oct.
 18, with the promotion ending on the holiday itself, Oct.
 31, the website claims.